wordaligned/advent-of-code/README.md

 I wrote another [solution](./day10.go) in `go`, which doesn't offer these higher level algorithms.
 It looks rather like C code.

+## [Day 6][6]

+Awk works out nicely for this one, and I've learned a little more about the language.
+Arrays are, in fact, associative containers.
+In this case, we have a two dimensional grid of lights which are being switched on and off as specified in a list of instructions.

+    turn on 296,50 through 729,664
+    turn on 212,957 through 490,987
+    toggle 171,31 through 688,88
+    turn off 991,989 through 994,998

+We can pick out the numbers by setting the field separator, `NF`, to the regex pattern "[ ,]".
+We model the grid as an array, `lights`, accessing the light at `(x, y)` as:

+    lights[x,y]

+The syntax is nice, but what actually happens is that the indices, x and y, are concatenated with a subscript between them.
+Awk is highly dynamic.
+Scoping can be surprising.
+Variables come into being as needed and zero initialised.
+Split long lines using an escape character `\` -- parenthesising won't do.

 [1]: http://adventofcode.com/day/1
 [2]: http://adventofcode.com/day/2
 [3]: http://adventofcode.com/day/3